ShareChat/web-custom-scripts/Readme.md

   1. source - Path to the source folder.
   2. excludedPaths - Array of Path regex to be ignored while calculating JSDoc Coverage.
-  3. excludedComponentPaths - Array of Path regex to be ignored while calculating JSX File Coverage(inside components folder).
+  3. excludedComponentPaths - Array of Path regex to be ignored while calculating Component File Coverage(inside components folder).
    * Example - if only index files are to be considered for stories, add "^((?!index.js).)*$" in the array.
 This ignores all files except index.
-  4. foldersWithJSXFiles - Array of folder names containing all UI components.
+  4. foldersWithComponentFiles - Array of folder names containing all UI components.
   5. storiesFolderPath - Path to the stories folder to be provided if it is outside the source folder.
   6. ecmaVersion - ECMA Script Version (required for parsing into ast), by default latest is used.
   7. framework - framework used (currently react, vue and svelte are supported), by default react.

 ```

-## Ignore a JSX File
+## Ignore a Component File

 ```
-  If a particular JSX file is to be ignored and a genric path regex to exclude cannot be created - Add '/* !Doc Coverage Ignore */' as the first line in the file.
+  If a particular Component file is to be ignored and a genric path regex to exclude cannot be created - Add '/* !Doc Coverage Ignore */' as the first line in the file.

-  Example of a situation when one might need to ignore a file - A small JSX file with no props, for which niether storybook nor proptype is required.
+  Example of a situation when one might need to ignore a file - A small Component file with no props, for which niether storybook nor proptype is required.

 ```